eecs489staff/a1-sockets-mininet/README.md

 ```
 Once you run something like `$ h1 bash`, you will have a terminal inside of the emulated machine that is Host 1.
 You can then run any commands that Host 1 could run.
 In Mininet, all hosts have a shared filesystem.
 If you forget which host you are in, you can always run `ifconfig` to check your own IP address.

-### Running Multiple Hosts at Once in Mininet

-Over the course of this assignment (and especially in Part 3) you may want to run
-programs in multiple hosts at once using mininet (e.g. to run a client in one
-host and a server in another).
-To achieve this, you can simply start different terminals for each host in Mininet
+### General Shell Tips with Mininet
-(through something like `xterm h1`).
-The following shell tips may also be useful:
+The following shell tips may be useful over the course of this project:

 - Use `>` to redirect output to a file.
 The following code will print the results
   of pinging h2 from h1 into `ping_h1_h2.txt`.